SebastianHeslinRees/Creating_Housing_Market_Areas/README.md

 ## Overview

-The aim is to produce plausible possible housing market area geographies that are produced in a transparent way using consistent criteria, Using communication and migration flow data.
+The aim is to produce plausible possible housing market area geographies that are produced in a transparent way using consistent criteria, using commuting and migration flow data.

 The algorithm ensures identified regions meet self-containment thresholds for both flows.
 This is the The ratio of internal flow of a region compared to external flows.
 Output geography is at 2023 local authority level.